gidgethub/gidgethub/docs/routing.rst

     .. method:: fetch(event)

-        Return a set of asynchronous callbacks registered to the router that the *event* would be called on.
+        Return a frozenset of asynchronous callbacks registered to the router that the *event* would be called on.
 The *event* argument corresponds to :class:`gidgethub.sansio.Event`.